blitzarx1/egui_graphs/README.md

 Please use master branch for the latest updates.

-Check [demo example](https://github.com/blitzarx1/egui_graphs/tree/master/examples/demo) for the comprehensive overview of the widget possibilities.
+Check the [demo example](https://github.com/blitzarx1/egui_graphs/tree/master/examples/demo) for the comprehensive overview of the widget possibilities.

 ## Features
 ### Events